cleverchuk/ices/README.md

 2. Most important observation is change in density of individual particles as it sinters but the overall density of the system remains relatively constant as it evolves.

 **Acknowledgement**

-*Department of Mechanical Engineering
-*Institute for Computational Engineering and Sciences *Dr M. Cullinan
+* Institute for Computational Engineering and Sciences
+* Department of Mechanical Engineering
+* Dr M. Cullinan
-*Georgina Obehi Dibua
+* Georgina Obehi Dibua

 ### References
 [1] Qin, R. S., and H. K. Bhadeshia.
 "Phase Field Method."
 Review. n.d.: n. pag.
 Web.
 20 May 2017.